Dhanusree-19/Dhanusree-19/README.md

 Also... sleeping is basically my favorite sport 😴

-- 🌱 I’m currently learning: Java, DSA, and a bit of web development
+- 🌱 I’m currently learning: Java, DSA, and a bit of frontend development
 - 💻 Most active on: LeetCode & GitHub
 - 📺 Favorite hobby: Watching K-dramas (and crying over them)
 - ☕ Always down for a cup of coffee